Holy Cross Catholic Secondary School (Strathroy)

 Holy Cross Catholic Secondary School is a Catholic secondary school in Strathroy, Ontario, administered by the London District Catholic School Board.

 History

 Holy Cross Catholic Secondary school opened its doors in 2002.
 It was the first Catholic Secondary School in Western Middlesex County.
 It started off with a population of 126 students, and with Grades 9s and 10s.
 Each year after, a new grade was added on.
 The school had its first graduating class in 2005.
-The school is a unique one, as it shares facilities with another school, S.D.C.I (Strathroy District Collegiate Institute), which is part of the TVDSB.
+The school is a unique one, as it shares facilities with another school, S.D.C.I (Stratroy District Collegiate Institute), which is part of the TVDSB.
 Both schools also share a complex with the town of Strathroy.